 It can be difficult to predict if/when a specific coffee will be back in stock because, as an agricultural product, there are a number of factors beyond our control that can affect crop quality.
 Even if we purchase a subsequent lot from the same farm, cooperative, etc, the character of the coffee can shift from harvest to harvest and next year’s coffee may not taste or roast exactly the same and this year’s coffee.

-Here is a list of factors to consider when searching for a comparable coffee:
+Here’s a list of factors to consider when searching for a comparable coffee:

 - In coffee talk, it refers to a coffee-producing region or country; such as, "I was just at origin."
 Of course "Origin" for most product we use is not a beautiful farm in a temperate climate, More – Look for a bean from the same or nearby region, as the USDA is (obviously) the United States Department of Agriculture.
 USDA also had coffee plant breeding programs in the past and one variety they distributed to Indonesia and was widely planted is called USDA (sounds like More and climate is most likely similar.